December 2023: We’ve just announced a July 2024 PDC with an exciting new format

 - A window into resilience skills for a changing world

 - Much more!

-VEG’s spring intensive Permaculture Design Certificate (PDC) course includes over 120 hours of contact time (most PDCs are 72 hours) and will run over fourteen days and evenings (with a weekend off in the middle).
-See full dates here.
+VEG’s 2024 Permaculture Design Certificate (PDC) course includes around 120 hours of contact time (most PDCs are 72 hours) and has the following bold new format!

 Click here to register!

 You can secure your place with a $100 deposit and we’ll be in touch to work out a part-payment system.